MSTest

 Another benefit of coding in an IDE, Visual Studio contains its own test runner.
 A test runner is simply a tool to execute tests and deliver their results.
 In order to indicate that CarTests contains unit tests that we want the test runner to run, we must give it the [TestClass] attribute.
 As you might guess, [TestMethod] annotates a method to signal it as a test case.
 Both of these attributes come to us via the Visual Studio test runner.

 In CarTests, on top of public class CarTests, add [TestClass].
 Then, create the following empty test underneath the first TODO.
-As usual, be sure write this code rather than copy/paste it:
+As usual, be sure to write this code rather than copy/paste it:

 1